Herb Butter Recipes and Serving Suggestions

 This recipe for chive and garlic herb butter shows the basic techniques used on every occasion.
 The whole process from start to finish (not including cooling and setting times) takes only around five minutes and requires no great level of cooking ability whatsoever.
 You will need a small, 3" ramekin, a small saucepan, a small mixing bowl, a hand grater and ideally a plastic food cover with which to protect the herb butter in its initial cooling and setting stage.

-It is important to begin by pointing out that this procedure does not work with margarine or oil based spreads unsuited to cooking.
-You have to use full fat butter.
+It is important to begin by pointing out that this procedure does not work with margarine or oil-based spreads unsuited for cooking.
+You have to use full-fat butter.

 Chive and Garlic Herb Buttered Toast with Salsa

-This is one of the simplest ways of all of using herb butter but it is absolutely delicious.
-It has simply been spread on some hot toast, as would ordinary butter.
+This is one of the simplest ways of all of using herb butter, but it is absolutely delicious.
+It can simply be spread on some hot toast, as would ordinary butter.
 The bread slices in this instance have been cut from a French stick and are served with a small portion of simple salsa as a starter or a snack.
 The salsa is seeded and chopped tomato and cucumber, chopped basil, grated garlic and salt and pepper mixed in extra virgin olive oil.

 Sage and Onion Herb Butter

 Sage and onion are a classic combination, perhaps most commonly associated with making stuffing for a turkey.
 Since sage is a very strongly flavoured herb, it is wise not to use too much in your herb butter, at least until you have made it and tried it.